Unidata/MetPy/docs/api/references.rst

            of the Air Force Global Weather Central*. `AD0744042
            <https://apps.dtic.mil/sti/citations/AD0744042>`_.

 ..
-[MillerBidnerMaddox1971] Miller, R. C, A. Bidner, and R. A. Maddox, 1971: *The use of
-           computer products in severe weather forecasting (the SWEAT index)*.
-Preprints.
-           Seventh Conf.
-Severe Local Storms.
-Kansas City, Amer.
-Meteor.
-Soc., 1-6.

-..
-[MillerBidnerMaddox1972] Miller, R. C, A. Bidner, and R. A. Maddox, 1972: *The use of
-           computer products in severe weather forecasting (the SWEAT index)*.
-Air Weather Service Aerospace Sciences Review.
-AWS RP 105-2, No. 72-1, 2-9.

-..
 [Moritz2000] Moritz, H., 2000: Geodetic Reference System 1980.
            *Journal of Geodesy* **74**, 128-133, doi:`10.1007/s001900050278
            <https://doi.org/10.1007/s001900050278>`_.